chukaibejih/Coffe-shop-API/README.md

 3. Allow the shop baristas to see the recipe information.
 4. Allow the shop managers to create new drinks and edit existing drinks and delete drinks.

+The authentication system used for this project is [AUTH0](https://auth0.com/).
+There is a logic to direct a user to the Auth0 login page, managing the JWT token upon successful callback, and handle setting and retrieving the token from the local store.
+This token is then consumed by the DrinkService and passed as an Authorization header when making requests to our backend.
+The Auth0 JWT includes claims for permissions based on the user's role within the Auth0 system.
+This project makes use of these claims using the auth.can(permission) method which checks if particular permissions exist within the JWT permissions claim of the currently logged in user.
+This determines whether a button will be enabled or disabled on the frontend.

 ## Coffee Shop Backend